livingdocsIO/documentation/content/guides/editor/image-gallery.md

       require('./components/asset-image')
     ]
   },
-  // Add UI and behaviour for the Gallery Content Type
+  // Add UI and behaviour for the asset/gallery components in the Gallery Content Type
   designSettings: {
     assets: {
       css: [